pateljannat/LMS-Docs/docs/miscellaneous/faq.md

  Once this configuration is done, users will be able to get a certificate once they complete a course.

 ![Certificate After Completion](../images/cerificate-after-completion.png)

+## How to setup Razorpay Account on LMS

+Make sure you have a Razorpay account created for accepting payments.
+If you don't you can create one from [here](https://razorpay.com/)

+Once you have your Razorpay account ready, you can proceed to the LMS Settings doctype to add these details there.

+In the LMS Settings doctype open the tab called Payment Settings.
+Here add details like your Razorpay Key, Razorpay Secret.
+Then save the settings.
+You can now start receivig payment on LMS.